+• Trees and shrubs have been provided at the front of the property as well along the north, east, and south property line with the landscape buffer.

+Guideline MF1

+All multifamily developments should incorporate community amenity spaces that provide opportunity for recreation and play and address the needs of all age groups likely to reside within the development.

+• The proposed development includes approximately 25.0 m2 of outdoor grass amenity space for each unit.
+Each amenity space is separated by a fence to allow privacy for every unit.

+Guideline MF3

+Amenity spaces should incorporate vegetation for the purposes of active and passive recreation and/or visual interest, and incorporate safe play areas in interior court yards.

+• The proposed development has a tree proposed in the yard for each unit and multiple shrubs.
+This creates visual interest for the residents or tenants living in the units, and provides area of shade during the summer months.

+Guideline MF4

-- Trees and shrubs have been provided at the front and rear of the property as well along the east and west property line with the landscape buffer. - Guideline MF1 All multifamily developments should incorporate community amenity spaces that provide opportunity for recreation and play and address the needs of all age groups likely to reside within the development. - The proposed development includes approximately 20.0 m2 of outdoor grass amenity space for each unit.
-Each amenity space is separated by a fence to allow privacy for every unit. - Guideline MF3 Amenity spaces should incorporate vegetation for the purposes of active and passive recreation and/or visual interest, and incorporate safe play areas in interior court yards. - The proposed development has two private trees and two boulevard trees proposed for each unit and multiple shrubs.
-This creates visual interest for the residents or tenants living in the units, and provides area of shade during the summer months. - Guideline MF4 Visitor parking should be: - In public view, - Easily accessible near the main entry to the site, and - Clearly indicated by pavements markings and/or signs - The proposed development has one visitor parking space off of the lane. - The visitor parking space are in good public view from the rear lane for drivers who come to visit residents or tenants of the proposed development.
+Visitor parking should be:

+- In public view, - Easily accessible near the main entry to the site, and - Clearly indicated by pavements markings and/or signs - The proposed development has two visitor parking spaces off the lane. - The visitor parking spaces are in good public view from the lane for drivers who come to visit residents or tenants of the proposed development.

+January 24, 2024